- Uninstall Adobe Apps

 Let's dive in.

-Can You Uninstall Safari from Mac?
+Can You Delete Safari from Your Mac?

 The answer depends on your macOS version.